 3. Ankle Sprains: Maintaining Stability

-Ankle sprains are among the most frequent injuries in football, often occurring when a player’s foot rolls inward or outward, stretching or tearing the ligaments that support the ankle.
+Ankle sprains rank among the most frequent injuries in football, often happening when a player’s foot rolls inward or outward, stretching or tearing the ligaments that support the ankle.

 Symptoms of an ankle sprain include: